Radio Mindanao Network

 Radio Mindanao Network, Inc. (RMN), d.b.a.
-RMN Networks, is a Filipino media company based in Makati, Philippines.
-It primarily operates a network of radio stations under the iFM and RMN brands.
+RMN Networks, is a Filipino media company and national radio network based in Makati, Philippines.
 Its corporate office is located at the 4th Floor State Condominium I Bldg, Salcedo St., Legaspi Village, Makati, and its main headquarters are located at the RMN Broadcast Center (Canoy Bldg.), Don Apolinario Velez St., Cagayan de Oro.

 The network's first radio station was DXCC (which also serves as the network's flagship station) established in Cagayan de Oro in Mindanao on August 28, 1952.
 The callsign has been supposed as a reference to the surnames of the business' founders (Canoy and Cui) but, according to founder Henry Canoy in his memoir, was actually chosen to mean Cagayan de Oro City.

 History

 Sometime in 1948, Henry Canoy, together with Robin Cui and Vicente Rivera, set up two home-built tube radio receivers bought from Fideng Palacio of Puntod and placed them in an abandoned chicken poultry house situated at the corner of Velez and del Pilar streets in Cagayan de Oro for the purpose of listening to radio broadcasts from Manila.
 Canoy and friends ended up listening to radio broadcasts at night when reception was better.
 Eventually, the friends were all convinced to build a radio transmitter of their own.
 The group managed to assemble a 30-Watt radio transmitter from surplus parts bought at Raon Street in Quiapo, Manila.
 Canoy broke the airwaves as a pirate radio station in 1949, declaring "This is Cagayan de Oro calling...".
 Because the broadcast was not authorized by the Radio Control Office (RCO), it did not contain call letters.

 In 1950 Canoy, at the insistence of his brother, lawyer Reuben Canoy, decided to establish a more powerful radio station and applied for a congressional franchise in Manila to support its lawful operation.
 In 1951, he set up the fledgling station in partnership with Robin Cui, Max Suniel, Oscar Neri and Andres Bacal as equity partners with P10,000 in capital. on June 23, 1952, he was granted a permit to maintain and operate the radio broadcasting station.